-The load and speed index ratings on all replacement tyres must be, at least, the same specification as the Original Equipment (OE) see 215, WHEEL AND TYRE SIZES.
+The load and speed index ratings on all replacement tyres must be, at least, the same specification as the Original Equipment (OE) see 242, TYRE PRESSURES.
 If in doubt consult your Land Rover Dealer/Authorised Repairer.

 Do not rotate tyres around the vehicle.
+If the use of tyres not recommended by

-If the use of tyres not recommended by Land Rover is unavoidable, ensure that you read, and fully comply with, the tyre manufacturer's instructions.
+It the use of tyres not recommended by Land Rover is unavoidable, make sure you read, and fully comply with, the tyre manufacturer's instructions.